Post Summary: Everything you would ever want to know about planning and executing an epic Southwest road trip itinerary.

 Directly around Nevada (in all directions!) are incredible desert landscapes and opportunities to get outside and enjoy nature.

 This part of the Southwest is particularly popular for rock climbers, so if you fancy that you should plan more time in your trip to hang around Las Vegas.
+Las Vegas actually has a large rock climbing community, so if you wanted to train for rock climbing in a controlled environment, this would be the place to try it!

 One of these amazing state parks near Las Vegas is Valley of Fire State Park – an outcrop of fiery red Aztec sandstone jetting out of the earth.
 The park covers over 40,000 acres of land and is at its best and brightest during sunrise and sunset.